Secured vs. Unsecured Credit Cards: Differences You Need to Know

 Also known as a traditional credit card, an unsecured credit card doesn’t require a deposit or collateral of any sort.
 Instead, you’re offered a credit limit based on your creditworthiness and other factors, such as your income and existing debt.
 The lender simply has your word that you’ll pay back what you borrow, which is why you’ll also generally need a higher credit score and a more robust credit history to qualify.

 The annual percentage rate (APR) and terms associated with an unsecured credit card are usually better than they are for a secured credit card.
 Typically, the better your credit score, the better your rates and terms are for an unsecured credit card.
-The average credit card APR as of May 2022 was 14.56%; meanwhile, many of the top secured credit cards have APRs well over 20%.
+The average credit card APR is currently 22.3%; meanwhile, many of the top secured credit cards have APRs that are close to 30%.

 How Unsecured Credit Cards Work